 Bruce Castle Selected Projects

-In celebration of its 350th year the Royal Society supported many events around the country to honour its local heroes.
+To celebrate the 350th anniversary of the Royal Society (external link) in 2010, the society supported many museums around the country to celebrate and honour its local scientific heroes.

 The Invention of Clouds: Luke Howard, the Father of Meteorology